 Spring breaker, 17, vanishes in Gulf of Mexico

-An Alabama family is remaining optimistic after their teenage son disappeared in a riptide while swimming in the Gulf of Mexico during a spring break vacation.
+A Wisconsin family is remaining optimistic after their teenage son disappeared in a riptide while swimming in the Gulf of Mexico off Alabama during a spring break vacation.

 Jevon Lemke, 17, was pulled underwater on Sunday around 2 p.m. off the coast of Fort Morgan near Gulf Shores, Fox 10 reported.
 His body hasn't been recovered.